gocardless/http-api-design/README.md

 #### 400 Bad request

 - When the request body contains malformed JSON.
-- When the JSON is valid, but the document stucture is invalid (e.g. when passing an array when you should be passing an object).
+- When the JSON is valid, but the document structure is invalid (e.g. when passing an array when you should be passing an object).

 #### 422 Unprocessable Entity